ericwbailey/ericwbailey.website/source/published/invisible-success.md

 - Inviting development into the design process, and then vice-versa once component development began,
 - Breaking the work down into smaller, functionality-based tasks (defining rows, columns, sorting, loading, etc.),
 - Making the design an iterative process that incorporated accessibility from the start,
-- Communicating iterative work in a predictable and transparent fashion,
+- Communicating iterative efforts in a predictable and transparent fashion,
 - Reviewing each new piece of functionality with daily assistive technology users as both a discrete unit and also part of a larger, holistic whole,
 - Stress-testing the component’s ability to accommodate content,
-- Proactively including quick and deep documentation (including component anatomy, do’s and don’ts, and best practices), and
+- Proactively including both quick and deep documentation (including component anatomy, do’s and don’ts, and best practices), and
-- Conducting a final, pre-release sign-off that was effectively turnkey, where there were no real eleventh hour surprises.
+- Conducting a final, pre-release sign-off that was effectively turnkey, where there were no eleventh hour surprises.

 The table component was released following sign-off.
 There was then the inevitable short burst of small tweaks and minor bug fixes.